-The \$1.9 trillion Covid-19 relief package-passed into law on March 11, 2021 as the American Rescue Plan Act (ARPA)-includes an expansion of the Child Tax Credit (CTC) for one year, increasing the tax credit per child and making it fully refundable.
-The cost of this one-year expansion is projected to be roughly \$110 billion.
-Since this relief package was first unveiled there have been calls for the expansion of aid to families with children to be made permanent, arguing that the deterioration of the earnings potential of millions of U.S. workers caused by the Covid-19 outbreak may be long lasting.
+The \$1.9 trillion COVID-19 relief package-passed into law on March 11, 2021 as the American Rescue Plan Act (ARPA)-includes an expansion of the Child Tax Credit (CTC) for one year, increasing the tax credit per child and making it fully refundable.
+This one-year expansion is projected to cost roughly \$110 billion.
+Since the initial unveiling of this relief package, there have been calls for the expansion of aid to families with children to be made permanent, arguing that the deterioration of the earnings potential of millions of U.S. workers caused by the COVID-19 outbreak may be long lasting.
 Responding to these concerns, President Biden's American Families Plan-presented to Congress on April 28, 2021-extends the CTC expansion through 2025.

-The expansion of the CTC has stirred a debate about the overall design of the tax/transfer system, in particular about the extent to which aid to low-income families should be in the form of work incentives (tax credits to low-wage earners) and/or in out-of-work income support (minimum guaranteed income).
-As part of this debate, and possibly in anticipation of the expiry of the current expansion of the CTC, various proposals to reform the tax/transfer system are already being put forth and discussed.
+The expansion of the CTC has stirred debate regarding the overall design of the tax/transfer system, in particular about the extent to which aid to low-income families should be in the form of work incentives (tax credits to low-wage earners) and out-of-work income support (minimum guaranteed income).
+As part of this debate, and possibly in anticipation of the current CTC expansion's expiration, various proposals to reform the tax/transfer system are already being put forth and discussed.

-In this study we present an assessment of the Family Security Act (FSA), a proposal presented by Senator Mitt Romney (R-UT) on February 4, 2021 that has received a great deal of attention in the media and among policymakers.
-As stated in the proposal, the FSA would enhance equal treatment for working and stay-at-home parents, and its main objectives are to:
+In this study we present an assessment of the Family Security Act (FSA), a proposal presented by Senator Mitt Romney (R-UT) on February 4, 2021.
+Understanding the effects of this proposal is essential; it has received a great deal of attention among politicians and policy experts, garnering endorsements from notable individuals and organizations.
+The proposal is also in line with a general trend in U.S. transfer policy which has decreased income support for single-parent households and increased support for married households.

+As stated in the proposal, the FSA would enhance equal treatment for working and stay-at-home parents; its main objectives are:

-- Promote marriage. - Reduce child poverty.
+- Promoting marriage. - Reducing child poverty.